Cacao Powder / Cacao Beans

-Chocolate is perceived to be bad for health is because of all the refined sugar, hydrogenated vegetable fats and additives that are used to make milk chocolate.
-These man made ingredients are the key causes of obesity and heart disease.
+A - Chocolate is perceived to be bad for health is because of all the refined sugar, hydrogenated vegetable fats and additives that are used to make milk chocolate.
+These manmade ingredients are the key causes of obesity and heart disease.
 Our recipe is free from refined sugar, dairy, hydrogenated fats and additives, because we respect your health.

-Our cacao is traditionally prepared the way it has been for thousands of years.
+A - Our Cacao is traditionally prepared the way it has been for thousands of years.
 The fruit, which looks like a nerf football, is harvested from the under-story of the rainforest.
 It is then placed in the ground, lined with banana leaves, where it is left to ferment for 3-5 days.
-This essential step in the process is what alkalizes the beans and activates the beneficial compounds within.
+This essential step in the process is what alkalises the beans and activates the beneficial compounds within.
 This enzymatic transformation continues as the beans are sun-dried.
-From there, they are lightly roasted over an open fire which finishes the flavor, kills the bacteria that accumulate during fermentation and allows the husk to be peeled away.
-Once the husk is removed, we have the whole, pure cacao beans we sell.
+From there, they are lightly roasted over an open fire which finishes the flavour, kills the bacteria that accumulate during fermentation and allows the husk to be peeled away.
+Once the husk is removed, we have the whole, pure Cacao Beans we sell.

-What’s the difference between your cacao and other good cacao or chocolate?
+Q - What’s the difference between your Cacao and other good Cacao or chocolate?

-There is a significant difference between commercially available Cacao (and the chocolate made from it) and what we sell and use at Ancient Purity.
-This has to do with the differences in variety, selection and processing which affect the amount of beneficial compounds in cacao.
-We offer the Puruvian Criollo variety, a wild/native strain of cacao that is ceremonially-selected.
+A - There is a significant difference between commercially available Cacao (and the chocolate made from it) and what we sell and use at Ancient Purity.
+This has to do with the differences in variety, selection and processing which affect the amount of beneficial compounds in Cacao.
+We offer the Puruvian Criollo variety, a wild/native strain of Cacao that is ceremonially-selected.
 The Criollo variety contains significantly more of the compounds that are necessary to get the health benefits and consciousness altering effects.
-Most of the studies about the health benefits of cacao use the Criollo variety.
-Most companies that sell cacao or chocolate are using the larger seeded, more easily processed, hybridized varieties.
+Most of the studies about the health benefits of Cacao use the Criollo variety.
+Most companies that sell Cacao or chocolate are using the larger seeded, more easily processed, hybridised varieties.
 So while the buzz about chocolate being good for your health is right on, many companies aren’t using the varieties and processing methods that ensure the high amount of beneficial compounds chocolate is known for.
 Just because it says organic, fair-trade or ‘85% Cacao’ has nothing to do with how much and what proportion of beneficial compounds are present.
 Not all chocolates are made equal!

-Many anti-depressants are contra-indicated with the tryptophan and MAO inhibitors in this cacao, so we recommend checking your meds first.
-Again, this is because our cacao is more potent to begin with and often taken in higher doses.
+Many anti-depressants are contra-indicated with the tryptophan and MAO inhibitors in this Cacao, so we recommend checking your meds first.
+Again, this is because our Cacao is more potent to begin with and often taken in higher doses.
 Chocolate doesn’t have enough strength to cause these effects.
-Worst case scenario is headache and nausea, but avoid the hassle and do research first.
+Worst case scenario could be a headache and nausea.
+You can avoid the hassle and do some research first.

 If any symptoms do present, drink lots of water, get some rest and it will pass.